PawelCiupka/td_group12/README.md

 # "td_group12" game website
-This website is use to present game project which I create with mu collegues on University.
+This website is use to present game project which I create with my collegues on University.

 ## Table of contents
 * [Technologies](#technologies)